Eradication of lymphatic filariasis: By region

+Africa

-A 2018 update for Madagascar reported that many people still tested positive for parasite.
+A 2018 update for Madagascar reported that many people still tested positive for the parasite.

+Asia

 China participated in the program and became LF free in 2007.
 Prior to that, the disease had been in China since ancient times.
 In the 1980s China had 30 million people with the disease.

 As of 2016 various countries in South East Asia were at different phases in their national elimination programs.
 Bangladesh, Thailand, Maldives, and Sri Lanka all ended their mass drug administration programs due to success in elimination.
-India, Indonesia, East Timor, Nepal, and Myanmar are actively doing mass drug administration (MDA).
+India, Indonesia, Nepal, and Myanmar are actively doing MDA.

 Thailand took a baseline survey of LF in 2001.
 From 2002 to 2011 the country did MDA.
 In September 2017, the World Health Organization declared Thailand to be free of LF.